Hyperuniformity of self-similar point processes: Introduction

-In this article, we will be concerned with two aspects of long range order for inflation tilings, namely hyperuniformity and number rigidity.
+In this article, we study hyperuniformity for \emph{self-similar point processes}, arising from the field of aperiodic order.

-A locally square integrable point process \(\Lambda\) on \(\bR^d\) is said to be \emph{hyperuniform} if \(\frac{\Var(\# \Lambda \cap B_R)}{R^d} \to 0\) as $R$ approaches infinity, where $B_R$ is the Euclidean ball of radius $R$ centered at the origin.
-We define \(\Lambda\) to be \emph{number rigid} if the number of points within \(B\) is almost surely determined by the points outside of \(B\).

-Hyperuniformity was introduced in 2003 by \citet*{Torquato_2003}, while the study of rigidity phenomena was initiated by Ghosh and Peres \citep*{gosh-number-rigidity} \citep*{maximal-rigidity}.
-These properties have been widely studied from the viewpoints of materials science, chemistry, and stochastic geometry: see \citet*{Torquato_2018} and \citet*{coste_2021} for recent surveys of the current state of the art.
+A point process is said to be \emph{hyperuniform} if it exhibits anomalously low density fluctuations at large scales: more precisely, a locally square-integrable stationary point process \(\Lambda\) on \(\bR^d\) is \emph{hyperuniform} if \(\lim_{R \to \infty}\frac{\Var(\# \Lambda \cap B_R)}{R^d} = 0\), where $B_R$ is the Euclidean ball of radius $R$ centered at the origin.
+Hyperuniformity was introduced in 2003 by \citet*{Torquato_2003}: this property has been widely studied from the viewpoints of materials science, chemistry and stochastic geometry.
+See \citet*{Torquato_2018} and \citet*{coste_2021} for recent surveys of the current state of the art.

-It was recently shown by \citet*{hartnick2022hyperuniformity} that there exist cut-and-project quasicrystals which are not hyperuniform, and may even be antihyperuniform.
-This is surprising, as quasicrystals are usually thought to be models of materials exhibiting aperiodic order, so one would assume they should be hyperuniform and number rigid.
-So far, hyperuniformity has been studied mostly for structures which don't have aperiodic order in the typical sense, such as physical models of exotic gases, liquids and plasma: in comparison, there has been little research on hyperuniformity for quasicrystals or inflation tilings, specially beyond the one dimensional case.
-This is even more true when it comes to number rigidity: as far as we can tell, \citet*{hartnick2022hyperuniformity} are the only ones that have studied number rigidity for model sets, or other systems with aperiodic order.

-In addition to cut-and-project sets, inflation tilings are also a very important method of construct systems with aperiodic order.
-Therefore, it is natural to ask: When are inflation tilings hyperuniform?
-When are they number rigid?

-Extending the methods of \citet*{Baake_2019_renormalization} and \citet*{Fuchs2019}, we will be able to prove: \begin{theorem} Fibonacci, Penrose, Ammann-Beenker, shield, ABCK, CAP and hat tilings are hyperuniform.
-Fibonacci, Penrose and Ammann-Beenker tilings are also number rigid. \end{theorem}